wileyfoxyx/yam-uploader/README.md

 ## Setup

 1. Create & activate a virtual environment (recommended).
-2. Install dependencies:
+2. Install dependencies.
+Below is the example for Windows:

 ```powershell
 pip install -r requirements.txt
 ```

-## Run
+3. Run:

 ```powershell
 python -m app
 ```

 On first run you'll be prompted to enter your Yandex Music access token.
-You can obtain an OAuth token as documented by the `yandex-music` library or via Yandex.
+You can learn how to obtain it [here](https://yandex-music.readthedocs.io/en/main/token.html.

 ## Build from source